 For additional information, see the section titled "Underwriters-Directed Share Program."

-Risk factors See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
-Nasdaq Global Market trading symbol "BDSX"
+See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.

+"BDSY"